qqianfeng/hithand_ros/README.md

     ├── ├── launch
     ├── ├── config
-    ├── Models                    # robot model file for inserting in gazebo ├── Experiments               #  folder for running experiment in Neurorobotic latform └── README.md
+    ├── Models                    # robot model file for inserting in gazebo ├── Experiments               #  folder for running experiment in Neurorobotic platform └── README.md